kvakvs/beam_bots/Doc/source/index.rst

 To read the sensors and world state, user can:

 *   Run SEE_SELF command to know bot's location.
-Origin is located under the front bumper of the toy car.
+Origin is located under the back bumper of the toy car.
 *   Run SEE_OBSTACLES command, result will come as array of distances to ray cast hits.
 NOTE: That player car silhouettes also come as obstacles.